liangb02/week5review/README.md

     psql socialnetwork
     ```

-Answers are in the sql_solution.sql file.
+Answers are in the <a href=https://github.com/xiaoyubai/week5review/blob/master/sql_solution.md> sql_solution.sql </a> file.